You could come in contact with influenza at anytime

-Contact with the influenza virus is almost unavoidable, and while contact does not necessarily mean infection, it does mean that you are never far from the possibility of catching it.
+Influenza can be anywhere.
+Contact with the influenza virus is almost unavoidable, and while contact does not necessarily mean infection, it does mean that you are never far from the possibility of catching influenza.

 Influenza, commonly called the flu, can be a serious illness that is sometimes fatal.
 Infection with the influenza virus may lead to a stay in hospital for any age group but particularly if you are elderly or have an ongoing medical condition.
 Influenza can make an existing medical condition, such as asthma or diabetes, a lot worse.